danielriquelme/DIDI_BI_Challenge/README.md

 Hi my name is Daniel!
 I am a business engineer passionate about transforming data into information.

-Inside of each folder you can find the answer of all the questions of the challenge.
+Inside of each folder you can find the answers of all questions.
 Answers are explained in every folder´s README.

 - Questions 1 to 3 are inside the first folder.
 - Question 4 in the second.